A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Introduction

-The gauged linear sigma model (GLSM) with $\mathcal{N}=(2,2)$ supersymmetry has been a thriving research area that spawned many topics in both physics and mathematics.
-The boundary conditions of GLSMs that preserve a particular subset of the supersymmetries, known as B-branes, form a category, which is an important tool in analyzing the GLSMs.
-The objects of this category are matrix factorizations of the superpotential.
-The K\"ahler moduli space of a GLSM can be divided into several phases.
-If the low energy behaviour of a phase can be described by a nonlinear sigma model (NLSM) with target space $X$, then the B-brane category projects onto $D^b(X)$ the derived category of $X$ \cite{Herbst:2008jq, Sharpe:1999qz, Douglas:2000gi}.
-On the other hand, if the low energy behaviour of a phase is described by a Landau-Ginzburg (LG) model, then the low energy image of a GLSM brane in that phase is a matrix factorization of the LG model.
-Different phases have different sets of empty brane relations in general.
-Brane transport provides a functor between the B-brane categories of different phases of a GLSM \cite{Herbst:2008jq, Hori:2013ika, Clingempeel:2018iub}.
-In certain cases, this functor gives rise to an equivalence between the categories of B-branes.
-In particular, if two phases are described by two NLSMs with different target space $X_+$ and $X_-$ and the functor induced by the brane transport is an equivalence, then we get a derived equivalence between $X_+$ and $X_-$, i.e. $D^b(X_+) \cong D^b(X_-)$.
-Therefore GLSMs have been used to study a quite large class of manifolds and their derived equivalence (see for example \cite{Donovan:2013gia,Gerhardus:2015sla,Hori:2016txh,Lin:2023, Guo:2023, Hori:202x}).
+The GLSM boundary conditions that preserve the B-type supersymmetry form the category of B-branes.
+The objects of this triangulated category for a GLSM are the equivariant matrix factorizations of the superpotential \cite{Sharpe:1999qz, Douglas:2000gi,Hori:2000ic,Hellerman:2001bu,Hori:2004zd,Herbst:2008jq}.
+Moreover, to define a GLSM B-brane, one needs to further assign the boundary condition for twisted chiral fields as a contour \cite{Herbst:2008jq,Hori:2013ika}.
+This will be the key ingredient in our analysis.
+The UV-to-IR projection is a categorical quotient that maps GLSM B-branes to a subcategory consisting the IR B-branes.
+If the low energy behavior of a phase can be described by a nonlinear sigma model (NLSM) with target space $X$, then the B-brane category projects onto $D^bCoh(X)$, or simply $D^b(X)$, the derived category of coherent sheaves on $X$ \cite{Aspinwall:2004jr,Govindarajan:2005im,Brunner:2006tc,Herbst:2008jq}.
+However, there exist more complicated sigma models in IR that are not described by smooth geometry.
+One way to describe such a space is to regard the B-brane category as the noncommutative crepant resolution (NCCR) of a singular stack \cite{van2004non} (For its applications in GLSM see \cite{Addington:2012zv,Guo:2021aqj,Guo:2025yed}).
+In the singular case, this resolution essentially defines the IR phase, instead of a smooth target geometry.
+By lifting IR branes to UV, and then projecting to another IR phase, \textit{B-brane transport} provides a functor mapping between different IR B-brane categories \cite{Herbst:2008jq, Hori:2013ika, Clingempeel:2018iub}.
+(See also \cite{Brunner:2021ulc} for a description of GLSM interfaces.)
+In a GLSM, this is essentially realized by analytically continuing FI parameters across different chambers.
+In certain cases, this functor gives an equivalence between the categories of B-branes.
+In particular, if two phases are described by two NLSMs with different target space $X_+$ and $X_-$ and the functor induced by the brane transport is an equivalence, then we get a derived equivalence between $X_+$ and $X_-$, i.e. $D^b(X_+) \cong D^b(X_-)$\footnote{If $X_+$ or $X_-$ is singular, we still use $D^b(X_\pm)$ to denote the category of B-branes in the corresponding phase, which defines a noncommutative resolution of the singular space.}.
+Therefore, B-brane transport in GLSM has been used to study a quite large class of manifolds and their derived equivalences.
+(See also \cite{Segal:2010cz,halpern2015derived,Ballard:2016ncw} for the development in mathematical literature.)